 Countries and Foreign Exchange Reserves

-Countries with large trade surpluses are on the top of this list.
-Since their exports are higher than their imports, they end up stockpiling dollars.
+Countries with large trade surpluses are at the top of this list.
+Since their exports are higher than imports, they stockpile dollars.

-As of 31st December 2017, several countries have foreign exchange reserves of more than $100 billion, with China being the leading country with a reserve of $3,236 billion.
+As of 31st December 2017, several countries have foreign exchange reserves of more than $100 billion, with China being the leading country with a budget of $3,236 billion.
 Its major export is consumer goods and parts.
-Japan follows it with reserves of $1,264.0 billion following exports of auto parts and consumer products.
+Japan follows it with budgets of $1,264.0 billion following auto parts and consumer product exports.
 Saudi Arabia made it to the list by being an exporter of oil.
 By exporting manufactured goods and chemicals, the United Kingdom has a reserve of $150.8 billion.
 The United States, too, exports manufactured goods and chemicals.
 As a result, it has foreign exchange reserves worth $123.3 billion.